Satisfactory Academic Progress

 Once you have an approved appeal, you must complete a plan of action with your advisor.
 This plan is an agreement that you will only be taking courses required to graduate from your current program, that you will successfully complete all courses for which you register, and that you will not change your major while on the plan.

-Along with the plan of action, you must submit a program plan, which you and your advisor should discuss, which outlines the courses you will be taking and when you might expect to graduate if you stay on track.
+Along with the plan of action, you must submit a program plan, which you and your advisor should discuss, which outlines the courses you will be taking and when you might expect to meet SAP standards or graduate if you stay on track.
 Federal SAP guidelines ask for a student failing to meet SAP standards, and who is not on pace to graduate within 150% of their program, to devise a program plan with their advisor.
 The plan is a tool to help ensure that you stay on track to graduate in a timely manner and that you maintain your eligibility for financial aid.

 Failure to adhere to the signed plan of action, an agreement to successfully complete all courses, and remain in your program will result in the suspension of your financial aid.
 The college allows a second appeal; however, the appeal cannot be for the same reason as the prior appeal, and the circumstances must have been unforeseeable.
 Additional documentation may be required.